 Buy light dimmers in all styles and colors for updating your lighting.
-Find universal LED, CFL, slide, toggle, rotary knob, or rocker dimming switch controls by Lutron, Leviton, Pass & Seymour, and GE.
+Find universal LED, CFL, slide, toggle, rotary knob, or rocker dimming switch controls by Lutron, Leviton, Legrand, and GE.

 Slider controls have a bar that can be pushed up or down for adjusting lighting brightness.
 Their rectangular shape has the advantage of fitting into any standard block or Decora switch plate opening.
 Depending upon the model, these decorator sliders also may have a button that allows you to flip the light on to the level you previously set with the sliding bar.